blabla1337/skf-flask/skf/markdown/code_examples/asp/15-code_example--Identifier_Based_Authorization--.md

 			SqlConnection conn = new
 			SqlConnection(System.Configuration.ConfigurationManager.ConnectionStrings["users"].ConnectionString);

-			//The count integer is set every time the user connects to the databse to process data public void IdentifierBasedAuthentication(int pageID)
+			//The count integer is set every time the user connects to the database to process data public void IdentifierBasedAuthentication(int pageID)
 			{
 				conn.Open();
 				bool doFunction = true;

 				/*
-				First we validate if the incomming value is in fact an integer since we expect a page id number.
+				First we validate if the incoming value is in fact an integer since we expect a page id number.
-				If the incomming value is not a number we lockout the users since he tries to manipulate application operation.
+				If the incoming value is not a number we lockout the users since he tries to manipulate application operation.
 				*/

-				//see the "input validation" code example for more detailed information about this function if (validate.validateInput(pageID, "nummeric", "Failed to get file", "HIGH") == false) { doFunction = false; }
+				//see the "input validation" code example for more detailed information about this function if (validate.validateInput(pageID, "numeric", "Failed to get file", "HIGH") == false) { doFunction = false; }

 				if (doFunction == false)
 				{